Defense Metals (CVE:DEFN) Shares Up 27.3% – What’s Next?

-Shares of Defense Metals Corp.
-(CVE:DEFN – Get Free Report) rose 27.3% during trading on Tuesday .
+Defense Metals Corp.
+(CVE:DEFN – Get Free Report)’s stock price rose 27.3% during mid-day trading on Tuesday .
 The company traded as high as C$0.22 and last traded at C$0.21.
-Approximately 279,989 shares traded hands during trading, an increase of 89% from the average daily volume of 148,025 shares.
+Approximately 279,989 shares changed hands during mid-day trading, an increase of 89% from the average daily volume of 148,025 shares.
 The stock had previously closed at C$0.17.

 Defense Metals Company Profile